Seal (musician): Performance in Chechnya, 2011

+2012–2017

+In 2012, Seal was one of the four vocal coaches in the first season of the Australian version of the reality singing competition The Voice.
+He was the coach of the series winner Karise Eden.
+Seal returned to The Voice season two, which debuted on 7 April 2013, where he became the winning coach once again, coaching eventual winner Harrison Craig.
+He did not return for the third season in 2014, with the Nine Network stating that Seal "will take a break from the third season of The Voice to focus on music and material for a new album."
+Channel NINE announced on 8 November 2016 that Seal would be returning alongside Delta Goodrem to The Voice as a coach in 2017, replacing Jessie J after a three-year hiatus.

+On 15 November 2014, Seal joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in West Africa.
+Seal was cast as Pontius Pilate in Tyler Perry's musical rendition of The Passion, which aired on Fox on 20 March 2016.

-Seal soon after began work on a new album, initially entitled Let Yourself, produced again by Horn.
+Seal began work on a new album, initially entitled Let Yourself, produced again by Horn.
 In February 2015, Horn said the album was nearly finished.
 Seal later re-signed to Perfect Songs and had a two-week writing period in Horn's Los Angeles studio booked for October 2012.
 Stewart Copeland (formerly of the Police) said that month on his Twitter feed that Trevor Horn and Lol Crème were working with Seal on a project.
-In April 2013, Seal said on Twitter that the new album would be released in about June (which did not eventuate), and that tracks to be included were "Let Yourself", "Do You Ever", and "Laying with an Angel".
+In April 2013, Seal said on Twitter that the new album would be released in about June (which did not eventuate) and that tracks to be included were "Let Yourself", "Do You Ever" and "Laying with an Angel".
 The album was later retitled Beautifully Scarred.
 On 10 September 2015, Seal announced that the album, now named 7, would be released on 6 November 2015.

 Seal released the album Standards in November 2017.
 The album was produced by classical crossover composer Nick Patrick.
 It received a nomination for Best Traditional Pop Vocal Album at the 2018 Annual Grammy Awards.

 2020s

-Seal announced a North American tour for 2023 with Trevor Horn as the musical director.
-He released digitally "Kiss from a Rose (2023)" on 12 February 2023.

-Other projects

-Jeff Beck and Seal performed a cover of "Manic Depression" for the 1993 album Stone Free: A Tribute to Jimi Hendrix.
-Seal also contributed vocals to a cover of John Lennon's "Imagine" for the 2010 Herbie Hancock album, The Imagine Project along with P!nk, India.Arie, Jeff Beck, Konono Nº1, Oumou Sangaré and others.

-In 2012, Seal was one of the four vocal coaches in the first season of the Australian version of the reality singing competition The Voice.
-He was the coach of the series winner Karise Eden.
-Seal returned to The Voice season two, which debuted on 7 April 2013, where he became the winning coach once again, coaching eventual winner Harrison Craig.
-He did not return for the third season in 2014 with the Nine Network stating that Seal "will take a break from the third season of The Voice to focus on music and material for a new album."
-Channel NINE announced on 8 November 2016 that Seal would be returning alongside Delta Goodrem to The Voice as a coach in 2017, replacing Jessie J after a three-year hiatus.

-On 15 November 2014, Seal joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in West Africa.
-Seal was cast as Pontius Pilate in Tyler Perry's musical rendition of The Passion, which aired on Fox on 20 March 2016.

-In 2022, he launched his own limited-edition camera with Leica, a Q2 camera called Dawn, which is limited to 500 cameras.
+In 2022, Seal launched his own limited-edition camera with Leica, a Q2 camera called Dawn, which is limited to 500 cameras.

+Seal announced a North American tour in 2023 with Trevor Horn as the musical director, who also doubles as the show opener with his band, The Buggles.
+In 2024, he released an alternate version of "Kiss from a Rose" with a deluxe edition of the album Seal upon its 30th anniversary.

+He released a new song, "All I Know is Now", produced by Horn, on 14 February 2025.